tmotee/TwoViews/README.md

 ![Final reconstruction](/sample/optimized2.png)

-The patch expansion and optimization process results in a much denser point cloud, compared to the initial triangulation:
+The patch expansion and optimization process results in a much denser point cloud, compared to the initial triangulation below:

 ![Initial triangulation](/sample/initial.png)

-The effect of the optimization step can be seen in the top view of the reddish planar surface, where the point cloud becomes more tightly aligned (right):
+The effect of the optimization step can be seen in the top view of the reddish planar surface, where the point cloud becomes more tightly aligned.
+These two views were rendered from exactly the same perspective (left: initial triangulation, right: after optimization):

 ![Top view comparison, before and after optimization](/sample/initial_vs_optimized1.png)